hotwax/oms-documentation/deployment&configuration/napita/data-provenance.md

 ### Replay FlowFiles

-Replaying FlowFiles within NiFi is a crucial feature that empowers users to inspect, troubleshoot, and validate data processing within their workflows.
+Replaying FlowFiles in Napita empowers users to inspect, troubleshoot, and validate data processing within their workflows.
 Whether it's verifying the correctness of data transformations or testing configuration changes, the ability to replay FlowFiles provides users with a powerful tool for ensuring the reliability and efficiency of their dataflow.

 **Step-by-Step Usage Instructions:**

 **Access FlowFile Details:**

-1. Right-click on the desired processor within the NiFi interface.
+1. Right-click on the desired processor within Napita
 2. Select the `View Details` option from the context menu.

 **Navigate to Content Tab:**